Elle Fanning: 2014–2019: International recognition

-In May 2019, Fanning was appointed as a jury member of the international competition in the 72nd annual Cannes Film Festival, becoming the youngest Cannes juror in history.
-That same year, Fanning starred in Woody Allen's A Rainy Day in New York.
-In October 2019, Fanning reprised the role of Aurora in Maleficent: Mistress of Evil.
+2020–present: Career expansion

 In 2020, Fanning starred in All the Bright Places, opposite Justice Smith, directed by Brett Haley, based upon the novel of the same name by Jennifer Niven, and The Roads Not Taken, directed by Sally Potter, opposite Javier Bardem and Salma Hayek.
 That same year, Fanning starred in and executive produced the historical comedy series The Great, starring as Catherine the Great alongside Nicholas Hoult.
 The series premiered on Hulu in May 2020.
-Fanning received critical acclaim for the role and was nominated in the 2021 Golden Globe Award for Best Actress – Television Series Musical or Comedy.
-Her performance also earned her, her first Primetime Emmy Award nomination for Outstanding Lead Actress in a Comedy Series.
+She received critical acclaim for the role and was nominated in the 2021 Golden Globe Award for Best Actress – Television Series Musical or Comedy.
+Her performance also earned Fanning her first Primetime Emmy Award nomination for Outstanding Lead Actress in a Comedy Series.

 She starred in the 2022 Hulu miniseries The Girl from Plainville, playing Michelle Carter, based on the death of Conrad Roy.

-Fanning will next star in The Nightingale, based upon the novel of the same name alongside her sister Dakota, reuniting her with Laurent.
-More recently, Elle and Dakota started Lewellen Pictures with a first look deal at MRC.
+In December 2023, she made her official Broadway acting debut in the Branden Jacobs-Jenkins play Appropriate where she acts alongside Sarah Paulson and Corey Stoll.